wimalopaan/opentx/README.md

 Completed tasks:

+* Set good calibration defaults on factory reset, taken from erfly6.
+* Restored BIND as SHIFT.
+SHIFT+UP for LEFT, SHIT+DN for RIGHT.
+Trims freed.
+* Fixed radio and model settings garbled text and crashes.
 * Switches warnings now dissapear by moving the switches.
 * Switches working!
 * Removed graceful shutdown with right horizontal trim up.
 Not needed it seems.
 * Restored Enter key as MENU.
 Hold for model settings.
 * Factory reset fixed on version screen.
-Navigate to the left as Special functions menu crashes currently.
 * Throttle on left.
 Default mode: 2
 * EEPROM compression enabled.
 No more errors, lots of free space.
 * EEPROM reading and writing.